 - 2 cups of frozen peas and carrots

-- 1 tablespoon fresh parsley finely chopped or dried parsley flakes
+- 1 tablespoon parsley (fresh finely chopped or dried flakes)

 - 1 teaspoon of paprika

-- Cooking spray or other grease for the baking dish
+- Cooking spray or other oil/grease for the baking dish

-- Bring to a boil, then cover (with lid slightly ajar)
+- Next bring to a boil, then cover (with the lid slightly ajar)

-- Then remove from the heat and drain the water
+- Boil until fork tender, then remove from the heat and drain the water

-- Return the potatoes to the pot then crush with a potato masher
+- Next, return the potatoes to the pot then crush with a potato masher or fork

 - Add the ground beef to a hot skillet on medium heat (no oil is needed for this step)

-- Then add the classic marinate sauce or coconut aminos
+- Then add the classic marinade sauce or coconut aminos

 - Continue to sauté, then add the frozen peas and carrots